-While streaming, status is displayed.
+While streaming, status is displayed at the top of the Main Window.

 If you are streaming to Facebook, additional status is displayed on the right side of the status bar.

 If you are streaming via the Cloud, additional status is displayed on the right side of the status bar.